iiasa/message-ix-models/doc/api/tools-impacts.rst

 The toolkit is domain-agnostic: it predicts at native emulator resolution and returns NumPy arrays.
-Domain modules under :mod:`.model.buildings`, :mod:`.model.water.data`, and :mod:`.project.sparrcle` own the transformation to MESSAGE-compatible parameters.
+Domain modules under :mod:`.model.buildings`, :mod:`.model.water.data`, and :mod:`.project.sparccle` own the transformation to MESSAGE-compatible parameters.

 RIME prediction is an adapted reimplementation of the GWL-binned